 Carnegie Cadets: The MySecureCyberspace Game is an interactive game designed for fourth and fifth graders that teaches Internet safety and computer security in a safe, fun setting.
-Created by Carnegie Mellon's Information Networking Institute and Carnegie Mellon CyLab, the game is a free download from this website, provided as part of the university's outreach project for cyberawareness called MySecureCyberspace.
+It is a Flash-based game compatible with Windows 2000/XP and Mac OSX (10.5).
+Created by Carnegie Mellon's Information Networking Institute and Carnegie Mellon CyLab in 2007, the game is provided as a free download from this website.

-The MySecureCyberspace portal and game give everyday citizens the tools and knowledge they need to do this.
+The MySecureCyberspace website and game give everyday citizens the tools and knowledge they need to do this.

 About the Game